jbartus/fastly-magento2-demo/README.md

     `gcloud config set project <projectname>`
     `gcloud config set compute/region us-east1`
     `gcloud config set compute/zone us-east1-b`
-- if you don't already have them, generate a defatult ssh keypair (codespace/devcontainer setups will not)
-    `ssh-keygen`
 - copy the example environment variables file to start your own local one (which will be ignored by git)
   `cp .env.example .env`
 - edit `.env`